rofrol/articles/Create More Than You Consume if You Want to Worry Less and Feel More Fulfilled - Omar Itani.md

 - 2021-01-28 https://www.omaritani.com/blog/create-more-consume-less
   - https://news.ycombinator.com/item?id=39674619
+    - we must have more output (create/peoduce) than input (consuming information or products)

 # Create More Than You Consume if You Want to Worry Less and Feel More Fulfilled